Humana Inc Annual Shareholders Meeting Transcript

 Kurt J. Hilzinger - Humana Inc. - Independent Chairman of the Board

-All right.
+Good morning.
 The meeting will please come to order.
-I'm Kurt Hilzinger, Chairman of the Board of Humana.
-I will act as Chairman of this meeting.
-Joe Ventura, Chief Legal Officer of the company, will act as secretary of the meeting.

-Joining us on the stage is Bruce Broussard, Humana's President and Chief Executive Officer.
+I'm Kurt Hilzinger, Chairman of the Board of Directors of Humana Inc., and I will act as Chairman of this meeting.
+Joe Ruschell, Vice President, Associate General Counsel and Corporate Secretary of the company, will act as Secretary of the meeting.
+Joining us on stage is Bruce Broussard, Humana's President and Chief Executive Officer.
 I'd like to welcome all stockholders and guests to this meeting, including those stockholders participating through our webcast.

-We've made available the rules of conduct for this meeting, which we ask participants to follow so that we may conduct the meeting in an orderly fashion.
-As outlined in the rules of conduct, I wish to remind you that only stockholders may address the meeting.
-And in fairness to all stockholders, please do not address the meeting until recognized and limit your remarks to the item of business currently being discussed and to no longer than 3 minutes.
+We have made available the rules of conduct for this meeting, which we ask participants to follow so that we may conduct the meeting in an orderly fashion.
+As outlined in the rules of conduct, I wish to remind you that only

-At this time, I'd like to ask Joe to give a report of the secretary.

 Humana Inc Annual Shareholders Meeting Transcript